Is Bratislava worth a day trip from Vienna?

-The train station in Bratislava is your typical Eastern European train station.
+The train station in Bratislava feels like your typical Eastern European train station.
 Soviet style construction, stark and a bit gloomy.
 No-frills.
 The people wandering around the station fit right in with the decor.
 You see none of the wealth displayed so confidently in Vienna.
 Within an hour you’ve entered a different world.

 A ten minute bus ride brings you to the doorstep of the historic center.
 Even on a dreary, dour day you can seem the charm of Old Town Bratislava.
-A few photos:

 Bratislava won’t win any beauty contests.
 But it has unpolished charm.
 You can see it in the photos above.
 Buildings might be weathered but for the most part you see that people have tried to beautify their space with color.
 The old streets and sidewalks are uneven, grass growing through cracks in the paving stones.
 The most important thing that Bratislava has is character which, in hindsight was maybe what was lacking for us in Vienna where everything was, well, too perfect.

-Above/Below: Note the statues which are recent and injected to give the old town a bit of life.
+Note the statues which are recent and injected to give the old town a bit of life.
 This post explores more of the quirky statues in town.

 We spent an afternoon walking around the old town and getting a feel for Bratislava.
 It was unpretentious and the people we met were friendly.

-So, is Bratislava worth a daytrip from Vienna?
+So, is Bratislava worth a day trip from Vienna?

 – There are trains every hour between Vienna’s Hauptbahnhof and Bratislava’s Hlavná Stanica.
 See the DB website for schedule.
 A return ticket bought at Vienna’s Hauptbahnhof will include the cost of public transport in Bratislava for the first day of the validity period.